andreagrandi/andreagrandi-pelican/content/2018/5-installing-python-osx.md

 ## Conclusion

-That's all you have to do to install and configure Python and virtualenv on OSX.
+That's all you have to do to install and configure Python and virtualenv on MacOS.
 If you have problems, comments or questions, feel free to leave a comment on this post.